mfarache/jekyll-now/_posts/2018-10-22-Java-Grpc-REST.md

 The server will be able to track scores and users for a subset of games.
 + User may register in the server for a specific game
 + User may submit a score of the game
++ User may request which users are playing the same game
-+ User may ask for list of users on a game
++ User may subscribe to be informed about the ranking hall of fame on a game
 + Server will inform everyone about the hall of fame for a game

  ![_config.yml]({{ site.baseurl }}/images/GRPC.jpeg)